bernardosulzbach/connectivity/README.md

 ## Supported platforms

 This program should work on any modern OS and architecture.
-However, it is only tested on Linux (x64).
+However, it is only tested on Ubuntu Linux (x64).
 Please file an issue if it is not working in your platform.

 ## License